 - Tony and I. Interview with Ferdinando Baldi.
 This runs about 8mins and is about the late spaghetti western veteran talking also about the 3D efforts Anthony mounted.

-The audio commentary with Anthony, Battista, X and Y is a nice conversation among the filmmakers about the background of the making of the film, its genesis and who played which roles in the production.
+The audio commentary with Anthony, Battista, and Schneider is a nice conversation among the filmmakers about the background of the making of the film, its genesis and who played which roles in the production.
 The commentary was recorded the day after the restored version of Get Mean premiered at the Cinefamily theater in Hollywood.
 You can tell how deeply involved these folks were and as a fan you can appreciate the stories they tell and what it meant for them, not just Get Mean, but being involved in the genre in general.
 It's not the most entertaining and funny commentary, but it's a comfortable, insightful two hours you can spend with the people behind this cult classic.

 Get Mean is an oddity, and an example of the creativity and ingenuity of filmmaking in the late 70s.
 It's backstory is a lot more interesting than the movie itself, which is campy and weird to say the least.
 It is absolutely great to see this film get this kind of presentation.
 The BluRay looks and sounds amazing, and has a set of extras that I'd wish for every spaghetti western out there.
 It will help both fans and newcomers dig deeper into the Stranger mythology.
 Get Mean on BluRay is one of the best things to be happening to fans this year.